azuredevcollege/trainingdays/day4/challenges/00-challenge-org.md

 **Teams:**
 We can organize people into team, and assign rights to the team.

-In the next section we will create a _Team_ and give it write access to the repository, but let us first clone the repository to your local machine.
+In the next section we will create a _Team_ and give it write access to the repository.

+## Create a team and assign permission

+## Clone the repository to your local machine

 Cloning a public repository from GitHub using git commandline tool is very easy, but when it comes to clone a private repository it is a bit tricky.
 You can either clone the repository with a password, a token or you can clone it using SSH credentials.